Skip to main content

 When do I apply for Student Finance?

-If you have not applied by the above deadlines, you can still apply for Student Finance up to 9 months after the first day of the academic year (for the current 2023/24 academic year this was 31 May 2023,)
+If you have not applied by the above deadlines, you can still apply for Student Finance up to 9 months after the first day of the academic year (for the 2024/25 academic year this will be 31 May 2025)

 If your Student Finance will not be ready for the start of the academic year, Once you are enrolled you may be able to apply for a short term loan from Queen Mary.